PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

 TypeError: cannot serialize '_io.TextIOWrapper' object
 ```

-Pay attention to the fact that we don't do anything with the file, we just open and store it as an attribute in the class.
+Pay attention to the fact that we don't do anything with the file.
+We just open and store it as an attribute in the class.
 However, the error already points to an interesting feature.
-The way Spawning works is by pickling the objects.
-Therefore, if we have a class or an attribute which is not *pickable*, we will not be able to start a child process with it.
+The way Spawning works is by pickling the entire object.
+Therefore, if we have a class or an attribute that is not *pickable*, we will not be able to start a child process with it.

-And, for people working with hardware, most likely the communication with the device, in pretty much the same way that a file, is non-pickable.
-It does not matter how much you try to make it multi-processing safe by implementing locks or whatnot, the root problem is at a lower level.
+And, for people working with hardware, most likely the communication with the device, in pretty much the same way that a file is non-pickable.
+It does not matter how much you try to make it multiprocessing safe by implementing locks or whatnot.
+The root problem is at a lower level.

 ## Is there a way of solving it?
 Sadly, there is no way of changing how processes start on Windows.
 You can, on the other hand, change how processes start on Linux.
-This would allow you to be sure your program runs also on Windows and Mac.
+It would allow you to be sure your program also runs on Windows and Mac.
 We just need to add the following:

 ```python
 if __name__ == '__main__':